run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/view-event.md

 !!! faq "Do you know..."

-    tool facilitate the classification of events by type and required actions
+    The tool facilitate the classification of events by type and required actions
     For example: filtering events as information (batch job completed on time) alerts,warning alerts, exception alerts

 3. the system willl create a Grid with all events (Archived / Logged / Running)  with the follow Information: